tombrossard0/tombrossard0/README.md

 Hi!
 I'm a french student at **[EPITA](https://www.epita.fr/)** in 3rd studying year and I love research and programming, mostly in AI dev.

-Really few projects I've made month and years ago are deposited here, feel free to take a look.
+Really few personal projects I've made months and years ago are deposited here, feel free to take a look.
 Sometimes I take a look on my hardisk and archive they here ^^

 <!--You can find more informations on **[my portfolio](https://tombrossard0.github.io/portfolio/)**.-->